-The Red Stable is now featuring Cuckoo Clocks from the Black Forest region of Germany!
+Cuckoo clocks hand-crafted from the Black Forest of Germany!

 Black Forest Cuckoo Clocks have a rich history which dates back to the 1600’s.
 Large German farming families, looking for a way to supplement their income, started making hand-carved clocks depicting the imagery of the dense forest surrounding them.
 To this day, Black Forest cuckoo clock makers preserve the rich history of the region by using the same methods as their forefathers to make these works of art.
 A cuckoo clock is deemed an authentic Black Forest cuckoo clock when everything from the clock case and decorative details to the bellows and mechanical movement has been handmade exclusively in the Black Forest region of Germany.